Founder and Managing Partner, Rethink Impact

 The Texas-bred daughter of concentration camp survivors, Linda got her grit early.
 After earning a BA and law degree from the University of Texas, she moved on to a career as a top litigator, CEO advisor, and legal-world pioneer.
 Linda was the first woman on the Executive Committee at Fulbright & Jaworski, and then U.S. Managing Partner of Norton Rose Fulbright.
 She is lead independent director at Globe Life and on the board of KPMG U.S.

 Peggy’s career path took her from eBay to PayPal to the Chan Zuckerberg Initiative, where she was Chief Financial Officer and Head of Operations.
-She rejoined PayPal in 2019 and quickly moved up to head global sales.
-Peggy also serves on the boards of Meta Platforms, Inc. (formerly Facebook, Inc.) and Macerich.
+She rejoined PayPal in 2019 and headed global sales and merchant services for four years.
+Peggy serves on the boards of Meta Platforms, Inc. (formerly Facebook, Inc.) and Macerich.

 Chair and CEO, General Motors